 If you are unsure whether medical negligence has played a role in your child’s cerebral palsy, contact Blackwater Law solicitors for expert and free initial advice.

-Any instances where failures on the part of doctors, a midwife or nurse responsible for you and your baby’s care before, during or immediately after birth can be shown to have contributed to development of cerebral palsy may be considered.
+Any instances where failures on the part of doctors, nurses or midwifes responsible for you and your baby’s care before, during or immediately post-birth can be shown to have contributed to development of cerebral palsy may be considered.

-It is important that the medical negligence solicitor that represents you in your cerebral palsy claim is fully aware of every aspect of the medical condition and its long-term impact on your child’s life and that of your family.
+It is important that the cerebral palsy solicitor that represents you in your claim is fully aware of every aspect of the medical condition and its long-term impact on your child’s life and that of your family.
 This expert knowledge will enable them to secure the maximum amount of cerebral palsy compensation on your behalf, therefore helping you ensure your family has financial security and your child has access to specialist care throughout their life.

 Blackwater Law operates all cerebral palsy claims on a no win, no fee basis, meaning there is no risk to you

 Blackwater Law is independently recognised as having a leading team of medical negligence solicitors by The Legal 500 – an independent directory of the UK’s top law firms.

 The team at Blackwater Law is experienced in dealing with a wide range of birth injury claims relating to injuries to both mother and baby.
 Such is their expertise that the team advise and represent clients across the country.

 Understandably, many of the families who contact us are concerned about the potential costs involved in proceeding with a claim for cerebral palsy.
 Blackwater Law undertake all accepted medical negligence compensation claims on a no win, no fee basis – including claims for cerebral palsy.
 Should we agree to represent you, that means you face no financial risk when you decide to seek compensation.